bkkuan/tp/docs/DeveloperGuide.md

 1. Manager <ins>list members (UC1)</ins>.
 2. Manager requests to delete a specific member in the list
-3. AddressBook deletes the member
+3. TeamScape deletes the member

     Use case ends.